 - Software - 3 years

-Inventories consist of raw materials, stores and spares, work-inprogress and finished goods and are measured at the lower of cost or net realizable value.
-However raw materials which are used in the process of production are not written down below the cost if the finished goods produced from consumption of such material are sold at or above the cost.
+Inventories consist of raw materials, stores and spares, work-inprogress, and finished goods, and are measured at the lower of cost or net realisable value.
+However, raw materials that are used in the production process are not written down below cost if the finished goods resulting from their use are expected to be sold at or above cost.

-The cost of all categories of inventories is based on the weighted average method.
-Cost includes expenditures incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
-In the case of finished goods and work-in-progress, cost includes an appropriate share of overheads based on normal operating capacity.
-Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.
+The cost of all categories of inventories is determined using the weighted average method.
+Cost includes expenditures incurred in acquiring the inventories, production or conversion costs, and other costs incurred in bringing the inventories to their existing location and condition.
+In the case of finished goods and work-in-progress, cost includes an appropriate share of overheads, allocated based on normal operating capacity.

 i) Impairment of financial instruments

-The Company recognises loss allowances for expected credit losses on financial assets measured at amortised cost and trade receivables.
-At each reporting date, the Company assesses whether financial assets carried at amortised cost are credit-impaired.
-A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
+The Company recognises loss allowances for expected credit losses (ECLs) on financial assets measured at amortised cost, including trade receivables, in accordance with Ind AS 109 -Financial Instruments.
+At each reporting date, the Company assesses whether a financial asset is credit-impaired, which is defined as a situation where one or more events have a detrimental impact on the estimated future cash flows of the asset.

 Measurement of expected credit losses